Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/server/_index.md

 ---

 As a basic requirement, the server always needs a handler to be supplied to serve incoming requests.
-See the [Providing Content](/documentation/content/) section to get a list of suitable handlers.
+See the [Content](/documentation/content/) section to get a list of suitable handlers.

 Server instances are usually created using the `Host` factory.
 Depending on your